 1 - Reebok Legacy Lifter (Editor's Choice)

-The Women’s Legacy Lifter from Reebok, which is among the best shoes for weightlifting, was designed with Olympic-style powerlifting in mind and fulfills its destiny beautifully.
+The Women’s Legacy Lifter from Reebok, which is among the best shoes for weightlifting, was designed with Olympic-style powerlifting in mind and fulfilled its destiny beautifully.

-This is the reason this is also one of the top choices of the best trainers in the industry.
+This is why this is also one of the top choices of the best trainers in the industry.

-A pair of these shoes features a tough TPU heel, a 3/4 inch heel drop, and a dual mid-foot straps to hold your feet firmly in place when the stresses during training are greatest.
+A pair of these weightlifting shoes feature a tough TPU heel, a 3/4 inch heel drop, and dual mid-foot straps to hold your feet firmly in place when the stresses during training are greatest.